UV and Sunglasses

 What colour tint is the best choice?
 Personal preference often guides tint selection.
 Trying on sunglasses and experiencing the vision differences can you help you decide.
-Different tints enhance your colour perception differently and our staff can recommend the right tint for lifestyle and your extra curricular activites.
-Sunglass lenses are available specifically for golf, biking or running.
+Different tints enhance your colour perception differently.
+Our staff can recommend the right tint for you lifestyle and activities.
+There are sunglass lenses designed specifically for golf, biking or running, and many other sports.

 What types of glasses can I choose from?
 We are able to provide you with a wide range of sunglass options in prescription and non-prescription.
 If you normally wear glasses to correct your eyesight, you may be happy with a non-prescription pair of clip-ons or wraparound glasses that simply fit over your lenses.
 If you'd rather not wear that much equipment on your head all at once, you can order a pair of prescription "shades," or you can order photochromatic lenses that darken when exposed to bright light.

 What additional types of protection should I consider?
 If you worry about light, including harmful UV, leaking in through sides or top of your sunglasses, wear a broad-brimmed hat to reduce some of this exposure.
 If you use prescription eyewear to correct your eyesight, you may also want to think about getting a pair of UV-blocking contact lenses in your prescription.
-Ask our Doctor's about Acuvue contact lenses by Johnson & Johnson.
 These lenses may be worn alongside a non-prescription pair of sunglasses for optimum eye protection.
 Also, don’t forget to wear sunscreen daily to protect your skin and reduce skin cancer risk.